92levig/googlecl/README.txt

 2.1.2 Calendar
 Common options:
   * cal: Specify the name of the calendar.
 This can be a regular expression.
 If this option is not given, the primary calendar is used.
-  * date: Specify a date, or date range, to retrieve events from for listing or deletion.
-This will not (yet) do anything for the add task.
-Dates are inclusive, so `--date 2010-06-23,2010-06-25` will include the 23rd, 24th, and 25th of June.
+  * date: Specify a date, or date range.
+For the add task, this DISABLES the Quick Add text parsing feature, but allows you to specify when the event occurs.
+For listing and deleting events, `--date` will only return events that fall on or within the given date(s).
+Dates are inclusive, so `--date 2010-06-23,2010-06-25` will include the 23rd, 24th, and 25th of June 2010.
+See the detailed description of the `--date` option below.
   * reminder: (for add task only) Add a reminder to the events being added, one per default reminder type in your calendar settings.
 Default is in minutes, though you can say something like "2h" for one hour, "1d" for one day, etc.

 Tasks: